melis-wallet/melis-cm-client/README.md

 * A Cordova based application for Android/iOS
 * An Electron based desktop application for Windows, MacOS and Linux

+The three platforms share the same code, with only an handful of native plugins to handle specific hardware requirements (camera and barcode scanner, fingerprint unlock, etc...)

 The wallet is written using [Ember](http://emberjs.com/).
-Part of the wallet are also the following packages:
+The following packages are also part of the wallet:

-* [melis-cm-svcs](https://github.com/melis-wallet/melis-cm-svcs) which implements most of the wallet internal state ('headless' wallet) to which tis project is the UI.
+* [melis-cm-svcs](https://github.com/melis-wallet/melis-cm-svcs) which implements most of the wallet internal state ('headless' wallet) to which this repository is the frontend/UI.
 * [melis-api-js](https://github.com/melis-wallet/melis-api-js) a library that provides a JavaScript API to access the remote Melis STOMP APIs.